vollehax/Growtopia-Trainer-v3.91/README.md

 many people doesnt know how to make altough it is very easy.

 When you open this project on Visual Studio, Right click solution 'KissaTrainer' then click Restore Nuget Packages.
-So you will not get errors, may work without restoring nuget packages.

 - Kissa#2503